Click here to download a PDF of this plant information page (for printing).

 Description:

-Sunflowers may seem like something you can't grow unless you have a backyard because they can be so tall and sometimes require extra support to keep them standing.
-Fortunately, that's not completely true.
-There are some varieties of sunflowers called dwarf sunflowers that you can grow in a small area do very well in a container.
-These types of sunflowers only grow to be one or two feet tall making them great for those who have limited space.
-Not only are dwarf sunflowers an excellent choice for small gardens, but they're also great for cut flower arrangements.
-They won't take up too much space in your garden, and they're easy to harvest.
+: Sunflowers may seem like something you can’t grow unless you have a lot of space.
+Fortunately, that’s not completely true.
+There are dwarf sunflowers that you can grow in a small area and do very well in containers.
+These sunflowers only grow to be one or two feet tall making them great for those who have limited space.
+They are also great for cut flower arrangements.
+They won’t take up too much space in your garden, and they’re easy to harvest.
 No ladder required!
-For more informtion see:
+For more information see:

 plants.ces.ncsu.edu/plants/helianthus-annuus